jwilsson/domtokenlist/README.md

-# DOMTokenList polyfill
+# DOMTokenList shim

-A super strict polyfill for [DOMTokenList](http://dom.spec.whatwg.org/#interface-domtokenlist), classList and relList.
+A super strict shim/polyfill for [DOMTokenList](http://dom.spec.whatwg.org/#interface-domtokenlist), classList and relList.

 ## Usage
 All you need to do is include the JavaScript file and everything will be ready to go.